suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.52
+- Implement character crouch movement (Can test by press `Left Control`) to `Animator Character Model`, `Animation Character Model` and `Rigidbody Entity Movement`.
+You can set move speed rate while crouching at `Simple Gameplay Rule` → `Move Speed Rate While Crouching`.
+- Implement character crawl movement (Can test by press `Z`) to `Animator Character Model`, `Animation Character Model` and `Rigidbody Entity Movement`.
+You can set move speed rate while crouching at `Simple Gameplay Rule` → `Move Speed Rate While Crawling`.
+- Implement character swimming movement to `Animator Character Model`, `Animation Character Model` and `Rigidbody Entity Movement`.
+You can set move speed rate while crouching at `Simple Gameplay Rule` → `Move Speed Rate While Crouching`.
+You can create water area by set layer to `Water` and set collider → `isTrigger` to `true`.
+- Add `Under Water Threshold` config to `Rigidbody Entity Movement`.
+Example of how it working: If character height is `1`, `Under Water Threshold` set to `0.5` and water height is `0.55`.
+Character will start swimming
+- Move `Movement Secure` config from entity movement components to game entity components.
+- Add `Auto Swim To Surface`, set this to `true` if you want character swim up to surface automatically, set this to `false` if you want character able to diving.
+- Add `Fps Hidding Objects` and `Fps Hidding Renderers` to game entity model, set game objects and renderers which you want to hide while view mode is FPS here.
+- Add clips configs to `Animator Character Model` and `Animation Character Model` for sprint, crouch, crawl and swimming state.
+So now you can set different clips for move and sprint state.
+And also add move animation speed rate configs for the cases that you still want to use same clips for move and sprint you can set `Sprint Anim Speed Rate` to make it play sprint animations more quickly.
+- Add `Fps Model Prefab` config to `Character Model Manager` set Fps hands character model prefab which will instantiate as child of gameplay camera.
+- Add `Fps Model Offsets` config to `Character Model Manager`.
+This is offsets between Fps hands character model and gameplay camera.
+- Add `Fps Camera Target Transform` config to game entity set transform where camera will following while view mode is FPS.
+- Add `Movement Collider Adjustment` component.
+Attach it to character entity to adjust capsule collider based on movement states.
+- Add `Movement Transform Adjustment` component.
+Attach it to character entity to adjust transform position based on movement states.
+I use this component to adjust game entity's `Fps Camera Target Transform`.
+- Add `Combat Text Distance` config to `Game Instance`, use it to limit distance to instantiates combat texts.
+- Fix invalid character direction in 2D mode.
+- Fix invalid missile trigger objects in 2D mode.
+- Fix invalid buffs duration count at clients.

 ## 1.51
 - Implement character entity's `Pitch`, it will be updated by controller while aiming up or down.
 - Add `CharacterPitchIK` component, attach it to character entity to update character's aim pitch by any bones.